 Can a barely visible pregnancy test result be negative?

-A barely visible pregnancy test result usually can’t be negative – because it detected hCG – but it can indicate a false positive for a true pregnancy or early pregnancy loss.
+A barely visible pregnancy test result usually can’t be negative – because it detected hCG – the pregnancy hormone – but it can indicate a false positive for a true pregnancy or early pregnancy loss.
 You may also get a false negative result.

 Most home pregnancy tests claim to be 99% accurate – and when tested by lab technicians under ideal conditions, they probably are – but studies of home pregnancy tests used in the real world by women at home suggest they are somewhat less reliable.